DigitecGalaxus/ProjectsRuler/README.md

 # Getting Started
 1. Get the nuget package ReferencesRuler
-2. Create a unit test
+2. Create a unit test (see *Enforcing rules*)
 3. Enjoy your stable architecture :)

 # Rules
 The rules are declarative and can be used for either project or package references.
 There are:
-1. Forbidden - main rule
+1. **Forbidden** - main rule
-2. Allowed - exception from the main rule
+2. **Allowed** - exception from the main rule
-3. ExplicitlyForbidden - override of the exception which cannot be overriden. rules.
+3. **ExplicitlyForbidden** - override of the exception which cannot be overriden.

 The rules are declared in that particular order, because each kind of rule is stronger than the previous one.
 The obligatory fields in each rule are *from*, *to*, *kind* and *description*.
 There are also two optional fields:
-* isPrivateAssetsAllSet - can be used for either project or package references.
+* **isPrivateAssetsAllSet** - can be used for either project or package references.
+It checks if the attribute *PrivateAssets="All"* is set.
-* version - makes sense only with package references.
+* **version** - makes sense only with package references.
 If set with project references the ruler can deliver unexpected results.

 ## Rules examples
-A tipical project/package reference rule:
+A typical project/package reference rule:
 `new ReferenceRule(@"*B*", @"*A*", RuleKind.Forbidden, description: "B Projects must not reference A, they must use the new Framework Projects")`

 *PrivateAssets="All"* rule